How to Build a Backyard Pickleball Court (From a Pro Who’s Played on the Best and Worst)

 The biggest mistake I see?
 Improper court size and layout.

 Yes, the playing lines are 20’ x 44’.
-But that’s not the full story - you need proper run-off space around the court so you can:
+But that’s not the full story - you need proper run-off space around the court so you can move safely, hit around-the-post shot, avoid hitting your paddle on a fence, and prevent injuries from crashing into barriers

 When courts are built too tight,, especially with fencing, players feel restricted immediately.
 It changes how the game plays.
 It increases injury risk.
 And it limits your ability to improve.
+A backyard pickleball court should feel open and playable, not cramped.

 The Foundation: Asphalt vs Concrete vs Post-Tension